 I have a ton of results out of the hard work I’ve put in, with a lot of money now pending because of it (our acquisition strategy was only going after underwater properties so everything I’ve brought in for the company I work for just so happens to be in the short sale process), but was this what I signed up for in the beginning?

 You see, what was described to me by my friend was the lifestyle and benefits of what I consider a true investor:

 Someone who makes money without having to do anything for it beyond the initial set up and who makes enough of it to pretty much do whatever they want.

 Though the technical definition from Investopedia defines an investor as any person who commits capital with the expectation of financial returns in terms of the investor concept described in the Rich Dad’s Cashflow Quadrant, I have come to see a huge difference between active income investors and passive income investors, and I would go on to argue that active income isn’t really investing.

 Is a 4-Hour Workweek Possible?

-Active Income is defined as income for which services have been performed.
-For simplicity, if you need to be constantly working in order for your investment to turn out well, than its considered active income.
+Active income is defined as income for which services have been performed.
+For simplicity, if you need to be constantly working in order for your investment to turn out well, then it’s considered active income.

 For me, lifestyle is the ultimate measurement of success.
 It doesn’t boil down to numbers in a bank account or the square footage of your primary residence.
 It boils down to freedom and how much control you have of your time.

-Now I want to be clear about what I’m saying and what I’m not saying.
-With the popularity of Tim Ferriss’s 4 Hour Work Week there has been a lot of confusion as to what lifestyle design is and what it isn’t.
-I’ve seen a lot of that confusion actually here in our community at BiggerPockets and I want to clarify somethings for you.
+Now, I want to be clear about what I’m saying and what I’m not saying.
+With the popularity of Tim Ferriss’s 4 Hour Work Week, there has been a lot of confusion as to what lifestyle design is and what it isn’t.
+I’ve seen a lot of that confusion here in our community at BiggerPockets, and I want to clarify somethings for you.